come : shrine of rumi in konya

 from different places, all year round, thousands of people come here on a pilgrimage to what is considered the most sacred place in sufism.

-the appeal of rumi as a poet is universal for he speaks of love in the language of love. what emanates from the heart touches the heart of another directly, or as we say in farsi, the language in which rumi wrote: del be del rah darad, heart knows her way to another's heart, hence the magnetism of his verses.
+the appeal of rumi as a poet is universal for he speaks of love in the language of love. what emanates from the heart touches the heart of another directly, or as we say in farsi, the language in which rumi spoke and wrote, his mother tongue: del be del rah darad / heart knows her way to another's heart, hence the magnetism of his verses.

-where love speaks and is spoken and is heard, barriers break down, walled spaces crumble to reveal openness, an openness that is the deepest expression of life. in this inclusiveness lies also the essence of zen; enlightened compassion.
+where love speaks and is spoken and is heard, barriers break down, walled spaces crumble to reveal openness, an openness that is the deepest expression of life. it is also in this inclusiveness that lies the essence of zen; enlightened compassion. the ultiamte sense behind our striving and effort is to be of benefit to others. in that process we forget ourselves and are at once liberated from and liberated by the self.

-one day in 1970, in my thirteenth year, my father, javad, himself a mature and accomplished sufi, placed three volumes of rumi's masnavi-e-molavi, by many accounts his masterwork, as a gift in my hands. he would read verses from the books and go over them with me. i guess i could trace my interest in matters spiritual back to that offering and to the example my father left for me; embracing and cultivating humility. ultimately, humility saves us from the torments, insecurities and burden that comes with identifying with our self-centeredness.
+one day in 1970, in my thirteenth year, while still living in Iran and just a year before being sent away to england, my father, javad, himself a seasoned and accomplished sufi, placed the three volumes of rumi's masnavi-e-molavi, by many accounts his masterwork, as a gift in my hands. he would read verses from the books and go over them with me. i guess i could trace my interest in matters spiritual back to that offering and to the example my father left for me; embracing and cultivating humility and self-effacement. ultimately, humility saves us from the torments, insecurities and burden that come with identifying with our self-centeredness and endless self-concern. humility helps us get over ourselves.

 to sufism humility is central, it is the path that has no end.